kenakofer/smart-o-harp/README.md

 |+min7|maj/min|sus4|
 | mod4|prev | mod5|

 We remove our convenience row of chords to add more cool modifiers to show off with.
-Double taps would open open up more possibilities `+min7`  &rarr; `+maj7`; `maj/min` &rarr; `dim` sus4  &rarr; `sus2`.
-But now the secondary dominants with sevenths require 3 presses.
+Double taps would open open up more possibilities `+min7`  &rarr; `+maj7`; `maj/min` &rarr; `dim`; `sus4`  &rarr; `sus2`.
+But here the secondary dominants with sevenths require 3 presses.
 This could be fine for chording and slower melodies, but not faster ones.
 The `prev` button recovers some speed between alternating chords.

 --------